10 Tropical Cocktails That Taste Like a Beach Holiday

 4. Lime Daiquiri

 Simple yet sophisticated, the classic Daiquiri is a delicious blend of white rum, fresh lime juice, and sugar syrup.
-Its tart and slightly sweet flavour makes it one of the best white rum drinks for elegant housewarmings to brunches, and evening parties.
-You could also add fruit purées like strawberry or mango for a fruity experience, or make a frozen version by blending it with ice.
+Its tart and slightly sweet flavour makes it one of the best white rum drinks to serve at almost any occasion.
+You could also add fruit purées like strawberry or mango for a fruity experience or make a frozen version by blending it with ice.

 5. Rum Punch